 - At least 3 letters of recommendation (can be submitted online)

 Admissions decisions are released in early March.
 No decisions will be given by phone or email.

 - GEOS 30200 must be taken in the student's first or second year.

 - A program of study approved by the student's advisory committee.

 - A reading comprehension examination in a modern foreign language may be required, if deemed appropriate by the advisory committee.

 - A preliminary examination consisting of a written part covering fields that the student has selected for a program of study, and an oral part based upon the student's proposal for a dissertation topic that has been submitted as a research prospectus.

-- Admission to formal candidacy for the degree, based upon (1) 1, 2, 3, and 4 above and (2) the advisory committee's assessment of the student's competence and promise in independent research.
+- Admission to formal candidacy for the degree, based upon (1) the above requirements and (2) the advisory committee's assessment of the student's competence and promise in independent research.

 - A dissertation by the candidate on the results of independent research in the geophysical sciences.

 - An oral final examination, concerned mainly with the subject of the dissertation and the field of specialization.